mikefeneley/chaos-monitor/scratchpad.md

 I think for the README, we should be as specific as possible on what we currently have implemented.
 For example, note that the code only uses a local database to store user and checksum data and that we are going to start writing the code to make it a remote database by default.

 We also need to make a requirements.txt file.
+DONE

+If you use apt-get to install a package in Travis during the build, it won't be on the path in python runtime.
+Have to either use pip or manually add the dest directory to the sys.path list

 ###################################################
 ### Anshul's Notes: